Tackley, St Nicholas Church

 In 1616 John Harborne rebuilt he north transept as a family chapel.
 In the north transept is a wall monument to Harborne and his wife, facing each other across a prayer desk, with their 13 children arrayed beneath them.

 The tower was struck by lightning in 1862, and restored by the ubiquitous GE Street.

+A plaque over the tomb commemorates Peter Aylworth (d.
+1595) and his wife Anne (d.
+1611).
 This memorial pales by comparison with the most impressive monument in the church, to John Morton of Tackley Park (d.
 1780).
 This shows an oversized figure of Justice with a set of scales, and seems to occupy most of the east wall of the south transept.
 Morton's successor as lord of the manor was Whalley Smythe Gardiner (d.
 1797), whose memorial plaque is on the south wall of the nave.